 Purpose

-Daniel 7 describes the Antichrist as an 11th horn growing out of the 4th animal.
+In Daniel 7, the Antichrist is an 11th horn growing out of the 4th animal.
 The purpose of this article is to determine what that 4th animal is.
 Some believe it represents the Roman Empire.
 In that case, the Antichrist would be Roman.
-But others believe that the fourth animal represents the Greek Empire, which would mean that the Antichrist is Greek.
+But others believe that the 4th animal represents the Greek Empire, which would mean that the Antichrist is Greek.

 Competing Interpretations